JoelNgiamKeeYong/aiap-ta-2024/README.md

    bash run.sh --lite     # Run the pipeline in lite mode, for quick debugging of the pipeline
    ```

-4. Experiment with the ML pipeline by modifying the configuration in `config.yaml` and `/src` files
+4. Experiment with the ML pipeline by modifying the `config.yaml` and `/src` files, then review the training logs in the `/archives` folder

 5. [Optional] Reset the project